lbarnes86/Hot_Restaurant/README.md

 ## Instructions
 ```
-1. Customers can visit the hompage to view table or make a reservation
+1. Customers can visit the hompage to view table or make a reservation.
-2. You can make a reservation and placed on the table list
+2. You can make a reservation and placed on the table list.
-3. Reservations will book to waiting list once the tables have been filled
+3. Reservations will book to waiting list once the tables have been filled.
 ```

 ## Dependencies